CsakiTheOne/sog24-notes/SGF.md

 ### Wanderstop

 Wholesome...?
 Something is off...
 Comes this year to PC and PS

+### Cult of the Lamb: Unholy Allience

+LOCAL CO-OP WOHOO!
+Comes on 12th of August

 ### Other interesting games